-2.502.53 Principle 2 of the IAEA's Fundamental Safety Principles [1], 'Role of government', states that "An effective legal and governmental framework for safety, including an independent regulatory body, must be
+2.53 Principle 2 of the IAEA's Fundamental Safety Principles [1], 'Role of government', states that "An effective legal and governmental framework for safety, including an independent regulatory body, must be established and sustained."

-2.512.54 In a nuclear power programme, the regulatory body should verify that site evaluation, design, construction, commissioning, operation and decommissioning comply with the relevant safety standards.
+2.54 In a nuclear power programme, the regulatory body should verify that site evaluation, design, construction, commissioning, operation and decommissioning comply with the relevant safety standards.
 The core functions of the regulatory body, as allocated in the legislation, include the following:

-- Preparation of regulations and guides; - Authorization of facilities and activities; - Review and assessment of information relevant to safety; - Inspection of facilities and activities; - Enforcement of compliance with regulations and standards.

-2.522.55 The regulatory body's responsibilities also include:

-- Ensuring that on site emergency preparedness arrangements including and emergency plans and procedures are in place to protect workers, the public and the environmentand provide assurance of an effective response and that they are integrated with emergency arrangements of other response organizations and other plans as appropriate (see Ref.
-[20][26]; - Establishing appropriate means of providing information to interested parties in a transparent manner; - Promoting safety culture; - Promoting the necessary coordination with other national and international bodies.
+- Preparation of regulations and guides; - Authorization of facilities and activities; - Review and assessment of information relevant to safety; - Inspection of facilities and activities; - Enforcement of compliance with regulations and standards. - 2.55 The regulatory body's responsibilities also include: - Ensuring that on site emergency arrangements including emergency plans and procedures are in place and provide assurance of an effective response and that they are integrated with emergency arrangements of other response organizations and other plans as appropriate (see Ref.
+[26]; - Establishing appropriate means of providing information to interested parties in a transparent manner; - Promoting safety culture; - Promoting the necessary coordination with other national and international bodies.

-$\frac{2.532.56}{\text{momental problem}}$ The regulatory structures and approaches currently in use vary significantly from one State to another.
+2.56 The regulatory structures and approaches currently in use vary significantly from one State to another.
 The approaches used in States with large nuclear power programmes may differ from those in States with small nuclear power programmes.
 Also, the approaches in States with a nuclear power plant vendor may differ from those in States that import nuclear power plants.

-2.542.57 To be effective, the regulatory body should have adequate authority, (including the right to suspend operation and/or to impose penalties on licensees), independence, financial resources and technically competent staff.
+2.57 To be effective, the regulatory body should have adequate authority, (including the right to suspend operation and/or to impose penalties on licensees), independence, financial resources and technically competent staff.
 The regulatory body should make use of the services of external support organizations (see actions 61-71) in areas where it needs additional expertise.
 Requirements for an effective regulatory body are provided in GSR Part 1 [5], and the implementation of the requirements is supported by Safety Guides [21-25].

-2.72.58 Development of human resources of the regulatory body and

-2.177 2.173-2.189 on human resources development and paras 2.142 2.1572.152-2.172 on leadership and management of safety, respectively.
+2.58 Development of human resources of the regulatory body and the development of its management system are addressed in paras 2.173-2.189 on human resources development and paras 2.152-2.172 on leadership and management of safety, respectively.

-2.552.59 The national regulatory bodies should determine safety objectives to be achieved by the licensees and ensure implementation of the necessary safety measures.
+2.59 The national regulatory bodies should determine safety objectives to be achieved by the licensees and ensure implementation of the necessary safety measures.
 The required safety measures need to be implemented by licensees within stipulated deadlines and subject to regulatory verification.
 Inadequate regulatory verification may have a negative impact on safety particularly, if the licensee fails to take the required safety actions in a timely manner.
-2.8